 Honors in the Major

 Each major program has an honors policy and program.
 Students may enroll in their major’s honors program provided they have the required GPA in courses in the major and the approval of the major department.
 Students participating in the honors program in their major may enroll in fewer than 13 units.
 Honors in the major is noted on the transcript and diploma as Honors, High Honors or Highest Honors.
-See your undergraduate major adviser (UMA) for details.
+Visit your Undergraduate Major Adviser (UMA) for details.

 Honors to Date

 An Honors to Date notation on the transcript indicates completion of at least 12 letter-graded units and a cumulative GPA equivalent to that required for Distinction in General Scholarship.